Affostruction: 3D Affordance Grounding with Generative Reconstruction

 where $A_{\text{render}}(u,v)$ is the affordance heatmap value at pixel $(u,v)$ in the rendered image from pose $\pi_i$.
 This metric prioritizes viewpoints that observe high-affordance regions.

 \textbf{Iterative view selection.} We select the next viewpoint by maximizing the visibility score:

 Starting from an initial view $\mathcal{V}_1$, we select the next-best pose $\pi^*$, capture RGBD observation $\mathcal{V}^*$ from $\pi^*$, and add it to the view set.
-This process repeats, with affordance predictions guiding view selection to prioritize observation of functional regions.
+This process repeats iteratively, with each round of reconstruction and affordance prediction informing the next viewpoint selection.